 Health and Safety Code 11357 HS is the California marijuana law that sets forth the rules for personal possession of marijuana.

-Note that there are restrictions on where marijuana can be consumed, however.
+Note that there are restrictions on where there can be the use of cannabis, however.

-Marijuana must be smoked or consumed in private, with the consent of the property owner.
-This means that your landlord or employer can prohibit your use of marijuana at work or on property you rent.
+Marijuana and cannabis products must be smoked or consumed in private, with the consent of the property owner.
+This means that your landlord or employer can prohibit your use of marijuana at work or on a property you rent.

-Additionally, marijuana may not be smoked at any location where the smoking of tobacco is legally prohibited.
+Additionally, marijuana may not be smoked in any public place or at any location where the smoking of tobacco is legally prohibited.